Board of Directors

 Sophie Neuendorf

-was born in 1995 and is currently working as a nurse in Heidelberg.
+is currently working as a nurse in Heidelberg.
 After leaving school she volunteered for a year at the Mannheim University Hospital.
 After beginning her latest studies she started to think more broadly about the options open to young people – especially in the healthcare sector – and about how they adapt to working conditions there.

 Main focus areas: health policy, mental health, voting age